-In order to obtain a Luxembourg passport, you can either go to the competent embassy or consulate which has jurisdiction over your residential address or the the Bureau of Passports in Luxembourg City for an urgent procedure where the passport is delivered in three days’ time.
+In order to obtain a Luxembourg passport, you can either go to the competent embassy or consulate that has jurisdiction over your residential address or the Bureau of Passports in Luxembourg City for an urgent procedure where the passport is delivered in three days’ time.

-The Luxembourg national ID card looks like an American drivers license and is now available for the first time through consulates and embassies.
-In Luxembourg and across the European Union, the national ID card is a legal form of identification and can be used for country-to-country travel within the European Union.
-A Luxembourg ID card is quite different than a US identity card in that it is a digital card with a PIN when requested.
+The Luxembourg national ID card looks like an American driver’s license and is now available for the first time through consulates and embassies.
+In Luxembourg and across the European Union, the national ID card is a legal form of identification.
+You can also use it for country-to-country travel within the European Union.
+A Luxembourg ID card is quite different than a US identity card.
+This is because it is a digital card with a PIN when requested.

-Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington: The Consulate General of Luxembourg in San Francisco for visas and passports.
+- Residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, and Washington: The Consulate General of Luxembourg in San Francisco for visas and passports;